ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/strand-dump-tool.md

 28845 $_init
 ```

 You get the PID for this program as 28845 because `$_init` is the main class of the Ballerina program.

+>**Note:** If you run the tests in a Ballerina package or a file using the `bal test` command, you need to get the
+PID of the process denoted by the `BTestMain` classname.

 To get the strand dump, send the `SIGTRAP` signal to that process.
 You can use the following CLI command.
 ```
 $ kill -SIGTRAP 28845